Get covered in minutes!

 The Rising Costs of Home Insurance

-By August 2024, the Consumer Price Index, a measurement of price changes for commonly purchased goods and services, decreased the national inflation rate to 2.5%.
-It was the lowest rate since February 2021.
+By August 2025, the Consumer Price Index, which measures price changes for commonly purchased goods and services, indicated that the national inflation rate had risen to 2.9%.

-Many factors besides inflation and claims have caused home insurance rates to rise.
-The age of your home, your home’s estimated cost to rebuild, and how high your deductible is are all considerations.
-Where your house is located and if it is susceptible to extreme weather is another major factor in rising premiums.
-In addition, the rising costs of building materials, a labor shortage, and increasing insured losses related to natural weather events like wildfires, hurricanes, tornadoes, and other types of storms have all contributed to high costs.
+Several factors beyond inflation and claims have contributed to the rise in home insurance rates.
+Key considerations include the age of your home, its estimated rebuilding cost, and the deductible amount.
+Additionally, the location of your house and its susceptibility to extreme weather events are significant factors affecting rising premiums.
+The increasing costs of building materials, a labor shortage, and higher insured losses from natural disasters, such as wildfires, hurricanes, tornadoes, and other storms, have all contributed to the rising costs.

-And as some materials are hard to come by, so are skilled workers.
+And as some materials are scarce, so are skilled workers.
 Verisk found that the growth of total costs outstripped the total inflation rate for the year at 4.1%.
-That was from 3.2% the previous year.
-The labor residential and commercial labor costs grew for many fields of expertise causing companies to pay higher rates for labor.
+That was 3.2% the previous year.
+The residential and commercial labor costs grew for many fields of expertise, causing companies to pay higher rates for labor.

 While MAPFRE Insurance cannot control many of these factors contributing to home repair delays or costs, we can help you through the steps you need to follow should you need to file a homeowner’s claim.